 Pilot: Okay, are you making some of those up?

 The Joker: Nope!
 They're all real.
 Probably worth a Google!noteBatman has built up one of the biggest and most popular Rogues Galleries in the history of all media.
 Here are his deadliest and most recurring foes.Back to the main character page

 - Anti-Villain: Not always, but anytime there is a major city wide disaster many of the villains work to help regain order, if only because said order benefits them more than utter chaos.
-Or by pure self-defense for the most chaotic villains.
+Or for pure self-defense against the most chaotic villains.

 - Ax-Crazy: The majority of Batman's enemies are known to be a little...off.

 - Badass Normal: Like their nemesis, very few of them have actual powers and instead rely on their skills, gadgets, weapons, and craziness to get ahead.
 There are some exceptions though, such as Poison Ivy and Killer Croc.